compsigh/cascade/ROADMAP.md

 - [x] Tabulate team data in admin panel
 - [x] Breadcrumbs or some kind of header navigation
 - [ ] Fun cascading text effect from compsigh web platform
-- [ ] Add removing of participants entirely, not just from teams
+- [x] Add removing of participants entirely, not just from teams
-- [ ] Remove Edge Config writing in favor of using the Vercel panel
-- [ ] Remove `part` incrementation/decrementation to match agnosticism
+- [x] Remove `part` incrementation/decrementation to match agnosticism

 ## v1